Chizycodes/user-management-app/README.md

 ## User Table Screen

 Here, users can view a paginated table displaying the list of users.
+Additionally, users have the ability to filter the user list by date of birth.
 The table columns include first name, last name, phone number, email, and date of birth.

 ## Technologies